indeedeng/imhotep/docs/data-file-requirements.md

 permalink: /docs/data-file-requirements/
 ---

-Create tab-separated data files to upload to your index.
+Create data files to upload to your index.
 Each data file must follow requirements for field and header names and for field values.
 If you use gzip to compress your TSV file, you must use the `.tsv.gz` extension.

+TSV Uploader supports parsing both TSV and CSV data files.
+If your files use the CSV file format, prepare the files to conform to the OpenCSV library’s default settings.
+OpenCSV uses \ (backslash) as the escape character.

 ## Filenames